 Here are some considerations for different types of items as you choose your 3PL provider.

 Heavy & bulky order fulfillment

 Shipping heavy and bulky items is an art.
-If handled properly, the logistics of shipping a heavy item like a car engine or a piece of furniture is painless.
-However, it takes a specialist to understand how to properly pack heavy merchandise.
+If handled properly, the logistics of shipping a heavy item like a PTAC AC unit or a piece of furniture is painless.
+However, it takes a specialist to understand how to pack heavy merchandise properly.